 Under the Hood

-Safety features in the V70 include all-disc antilock brakes with electronic brake-force distribution, side-impact and side curtain-type airbags, and Volvo's Whiplash Protection Seating System.
+Safety features in the V70 include all-disc antilock brakes with electronic brake-force distribution, side-impact and side curtain airbags, and Volvo's Whiplash Protection Seating System.
 Daytime running lights are standard.
-Volvo's Dynamic Stability and Traction Control electronic stability system is optional on non-R V70s.
+Volvo's electronic stability system is newly standard for 2007.

-Introduced as a 2004 model, the V70 R uses a 300-hp, turbocharged 2.5-liter inline-five-cylinder that teams with a six-speed-manual gearbox.
-For 2006, a new six-speed automatic with Geartronic operation is available.
-The new automatic cuts 0-to-60-mph acceleration time from 7.4 to 6.5 seconds; a manual-shift V70 R reaches 60 mph in a claimed 5.6 seconds.
+Introduced as a 2004 model, the V70 R uses a 300-hp, turbocharged 2.5-liter inline-five-cylinder that teams with a six-speed manual gearbox.
+A six-speed automatic with Geartronic operation became available in 2006.
+The automatic cuts 0-to-60-mph acceleration time from 7.4 to 6.5 seconds; a manual-shift V70 R reaches 60 mph in a claimed 5.6 seconds.

-According to Volvo, the new standard Haldex Instant Traction all-wheel-drive system "instantaneously delivers up to 50 percent more torque to the rear axle only when needed."
-A Convenience Package has replaced the V70 R's Touring Package.
+According to Volvo, the standard Haldex Instant Traction all-wheel-drive system "instantaneously delivers up to 50 percent more torque to the rear axle only when needed."

 Rear park assist is available.
 Volvo also offers a high-performance S60 R sedan with the same drivetrain.
 New for 2007 are a tire pressure monitoring system, a compass in the rearview mirror, a grocery bag holder and a 12-volt outlet in the cargo area.
-(Back to top
+(Back to top)

 People Who Viewed this Car Also Viewed